The Japanese/US/UK mission called Yohkoh (Japanese for

 mission.

-I participate in the day-to-day operation and scientific utilization of the
+I participated in the day-to-day operation and scientific utilization of the

-NASA Transition Region And Coronal Explorer (TRACE) mission which was launched in
+NASA Transition Region And Coronal Explorer (TRACE) mission, until its end in the summer of 2010.

-1998.
-This battery of 4 ultraviolet telescopes provides
+This battery of 4 ultraviolet telescopes, launched in 1998, provided

 spectacular observations of the thin and dynamic interface